Best time to visit Sri Lanka

 SriLankaWeather

-Festivals and public holidays in Sri Lanka
+Festivals and public vacations in Sri Lanka

-With no fewer than 25 public holidays, and four major religions – each with its own roster of festivals – the calendar is pretty chocker.
+With no fewer than 25 public vacations, and four major religions – each with its own roster of festivals – the calendar is pretty chocker.
 You may want to include one or more of these festivals in your itinerary – or perhaps ensure the dates of your trip fall between them, as things can seem to grind to a halt during these events.

 Virtually all the festivals are religious in nature and follow the lunar calendar, (an extra month is added every two or three years into the Buddhist lunar calendar to keep the solar and lunar calendars in alignment).
 As a result, most festival dates vary somewhat from year to year.
 Muslim festivals also follow a lunar calendar but without the corrective months, so the dates of these festivals gradually move backwards.